JamiePoole/Voltage/README.md

-# CameraEffectsAnalytics
+# Voltage
-Analytics dashboard for in-effect statistics gathered from the Camera Effect using the Analytics class.
+## Analytics for Facebook's Spark AR

+This package contains an analytics dashboard for measuring and monitoring the success and interactions of a Spark AR Camera Effect.